learning-monk/LearningMonk-Blogdown/content/posts/2020-09-23-analyzing-suicide-rates-with-d3-js.md

 ---
-title: Analyzing Suicide rates 1985-2016 with D3.js
+title: Analyzing suicide rates with D3.js
 author: Learning Monk
-date: '2020-09-18'
+date: '2020-09-23'
+slug: analyzing-suicide-rates-with-d3-js
-categories:
+categories: []
-  - Data Visualization
 tags:
+  - data-viz
   - D3.js
-  - data-viz
-slug: analyzing-suicide-rates-1985-2016
 draft: no
 ---

-In this article, I am going to create a simple **Stacked bar chart** using ***D3.js (a Javascript library for data visualization)*** to understand suicide rates by Region and Gender.
+In this article, I am going to create a simple Stacked bar chart using D3.js (a Javascript library for data visualization) to understand suicide rates by Region and Gender for the period 1985-2016.

 Here is the link to the [dataset](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016).